jmcconna/Portfolio/README.md

 ## Description

-This website is a portfolio of deployed websites and webapps written by James McConnaughey, demonstrating
+This website is a portfolio of deployed websites and webapps written by James McConnaughey, demonstrating his skills with HTML, CSS, JavaScript, and more.

 ![A screenshot of the website](./assets/images/Portfolio%20screenshot.png)